DeloitteDigitalUK/jira-agile-metrics/README.md

     Impediments chart title: Number of impediments
     Impediments days chart: impediments-days.png
+    Impediments days chart title: Total impeded days Impediments status chart: impediments-status.png
+    Impediments status chart title: Number of impediments by status Impediments status days chart: impediments-status-days.png
-    Impediments days chart title: Total impeded days
+    Impediments status days chart title: Total impeded days by status

+Note that by default, only a single value (`"Impediment"`) is available for the `Flagged` field in JIRA, and indeed only one field can be set when using the `"Set flag"` option on a JIRA Agile board.
+However, you can enable additional values in the field configuration for the relevant field, and make that field available on the issue edit screen.

 The `Impediments window`, which is optional, can be used to limit the chart to showing only the most recent months' data: six in this case.

-The `Impediments chart` will count the number of impediment events that were active each month, i.e. a ticket was flagged as impeded at some point during the month.
+The `Impediments chart` and `Impediments status chart` will count the number of impediment events that were active each month, i.e. a ticket was flagged as impeded at some point during the month.

-The `Impediments days chart` uses the same underlying logic, but instead of counting impediments, it sums the number of days of all impediments in each month.
+The `Impediments days chart` and `Impediments status days chart` uses the same underlying logic, but instead of counting impediments, it sums the number of days of all impediments in each month.

 Note that: